 Student-Athlete Recognition/Award Opportunities

-Northwest Homeschool Athletic Cooperative offers several ways for home schooled students to earn awards and recognition.
-Typical sports awards (summer mileage club, varsity lettering and other end-of-season awards, etc.) are listed in the Team Handbook.
-These are presented at the End-Of-Season Banquet.
+Northwest Homeschool Athletic Cooperative offers several ways for home schooled student-athletes to earn awards and recognition.
+Typical sports awards (summer mileage club, varsity lettering and other end-of-season awards, etc.) are listed in the Team Handbook and are presented at the End-Of-Season Banquets.

 - MSHSL Awards for academic excellence

 - Minnesota State High School Coaches Association Awards